• Skip to primary navigation

 Make it easy on yourself, no need to peel or drain the zucchini for this simple recipe.

 • Zucchini: Thinner zucchini will have less seeds and less water.
 If your zucchini is particularly large, consider cutting in half lengthwise and scooping out the seeds.
 You can substitute with yellow summer squash, but look for smaller, thinner squash–not the pear shaped variety.
-I like to store the inside of the zucchini, that I don’t use, in my freezer bag collecting scraps for vegetable broth.

-• Unsweetened Applesauce: Use my simple applesauce recipe or be sure to buy a brand that doesn’t add sugar.
+• Unsweetened Applesauce: Use my simple 3-ingredient applesauce recipe or be sure to buy a brand that doesn’t add sugar.

 • Honey or Maple Syrup: You know your audience best, it’s ok to cut back on the sweetener if needed.
 I’ve used as little as ⅓ cup with great results.
 I have also used date syrup and loved the taste…but be warned, your zucchini bread will come out darker than usual…and it doesn’t mean it’s overdone.